 Brass has zinc as the principal additional content.
-Proportions of copper and zinc content are varied to create a wide range of brasses along with a variation of properties.
+Proportions of copper and zinc content are varied to create a wide range of brasses along with a variety of properties.
 It is also considered as a substitutional alloy which it has two constituents that can replace each other in the same crystal structure.

 Such alloying elements of copper elements have effects in their characteristics mainly on the following:

 Strength – Copper alloys can be straightened by a solid solution in which it can produce two distinct microstructures when its limit is exceeded.
-These two microstructure forms have different hardnesses and compositions which will either result in a more stronger copper alloy or a soft one.
+These two microstructure forms have different hardnesses and compositions which will either result in a stronger copper alloy or a soft one.
 Alloying coppers with other elements can help them strengthen but might have the tendency to increase in their prize.

 Thermal and electrical conductivity – Pure coppers are such good conductors of heat and electricity.
 Once their impurity levels are decreased, they can increase their capacities of conductivity.
 Proper selection of alloying elements plays on the capability of copper alloys to conduct heat and electricity.
-As enhancing strength and hardness is focused, material’s conductivity is severely affected.
+As for enhancing strength and hardness is focused, the material’s conductivity is severely affected.